B-Kiraly/Benndots-HGengine-ROMhack/README.md

 # Benndot's Pokemon Heartgold and Soulsilver

-This is a ROM-hacked (custom) version of the Pokemon game Heartgold for Nintendo DS made by me, Benndot.
+This is a ROM-hacked (custom) version of the Pokemon game Heartgold for Nintendo DS made by me!
 Hi!

 Current version: V17.6
 Current Task: Test playthrough